jnozzi/cocoadev.com/SiteContent/General/RoyaltyFreeIcons.markdown

 ----

-Does anyone have a copy of [[MattBall]]'s icons which they could host somewhere else please?
+Does anyone have a copy of General/MattBall's icons which they could host somewhere else please?
 He's redesigned his website and the file can no longer be found.
 Also, he's not responding to comments on his blog and there is no other contact information for him.

 ----